 Joining the equestrian team is as simple as trying out.
-Paperwork to assess students' riding levels and separate them into the appropriate skill groups are sent to all first-year students in May and fitness testing and tryouts are held at the start of classes in the fall.
+Paperwork to assess students' riding levels and separate them into the appropriate skill groups are sent to all interested first-year students prior to fall semester and fitness testing and tryouts are held at the start of classes in the fall.
 Tryouts are open to all riders.

 First-year students are encouraged to send video footage of their riding to the coaches during the summer prior to their arrival.
 This allows the coaches to view the riders on familiar horses in a relaxed setting prior to viewing them on unfamiliar mounts at team tryouts.

 How many people make the teams?